andrasq/node-microrest/README.md

 listener in an http server.

 Options:
-- encoding - how to convert the request body, or `null` to return raw bytes.
+- `encoding` - how to convert the request body, or `null` to return raw bytes.
   Default 'utf8'; use `null` to not decode but return raw bytes.
-- router - the router to use.
+- `router` - the router to use.
 Default is to use `processRequest`.
-- processRequest(req, res, next) - user function to process requests.
+- `processRequest(req, res, next)` - user function to process requests.
   No default.
 It is an error for neither a router nor processRequest be given.
-- onError(err) - user-defined middleware step to handle errors
+- `onError(err, req, res, next)` - user-defined middleware step to handle errors

 A `new Rest` object has properties that may be set:
-- encoding - options.encoding
+- `encoding` - options.encoding
-- router - options.router
+- `router` - options.router
-- processRequest - options.processRequest
+- `processRequest` - options.processRequest
-- onError - options.onError
+- `onError` - options.onError

 Helper methods:
 - `HttpError(statusCode, debugMessage, details)` - http error builder, returns instanceof Error.